starmlerp/varfile/README.md

 value the object holds:
-if it is `avf::Entry::VALUE`, then `avf::Entry::value` holds a `double` value, if it is `avf::Entry::STRING`, then `avf::Entry::string` holds a `char*` array, if it is `avf::Entry::OBJECT`, then object represents a nested object, if it is `avf::Entry::ERROR`, then the returned pointer should point to a singular object, with `avf::Entry::string` containing the error message
+if it is `avf::Entry::VALUE`, then `avf::Entry::value` holds a `double` value, if it is `avf::Entry::STRING`, then `avf::Entry::string` holds a `char*` array, if it is `avf::Entry::OBJECT`, then object represents a nested object, and `avf::Entry::children` is a `avf::Entry**` array of pointers to children of this object if it is `avf::Entry::ERROR`, then the returned pointer should point to a singular object, with `avf::Entry::string` containing the error message

 library assumes stream is in read mode.